revolunet/react-jspm-loader/README.md

 ## Usage

-You can require modules in the [jspm](http://jspm.io/) registry : github and pm
+You can require modules in the [jspm](http://jspm.io/) registry : github and npm

-This example loads the npm `react-svg-piechart` component into our app
+This example loads the npm `react-json-viewer` component into our app

 ```js
 import JsPmLoader from 'react-jspm-loader'